igorski/efflux-tracker/README.md

 -------

  * Separate PatternMenu from PatternTrackListController
- * Separate view logic from controllers
+ * Separate view logic from controllers (in progress)
  * Investigate whether to clean up unused views and listeners (there is no memory leakage and the additional garbage collection might even be bad)
  * Split InstrumentController into separate view controllers for each module
  * When copy pasting a pattern in the same channels, don't adjust the note's channels indices